 If you’ve experienced chronic illness or fatigue, you know that cooking meals from scratch isn’t always an easy.
-Especially when navigating medical treatments and symptom flare-ups, maintaining a healing diet while healing can be a challenge.
-But real food is real medicine, so making nourishing meals has always been a top priority for me.
+Especially when navigating medical treatments and symptom flare-ups, maintaining a healing diet while healing can be a challenge, but it can be done!

-Easy to make (and digest!) recipes are staples in our home, as is self-care.
-So here’s my tips for everyday cooking while navigating chronic illness and chronic fatigue…
+Here’s my top five tips for everyday cooking while navigating chronic illness and chronic fatigue…

 My everyday fair is always easy.
 My formula for creating simple, nourishing meals is this: fresh ingredients, drizzled with fat or oil, sprinkled with salt.
 Sometimes I’ll add a squeeze of lemon and a sprinkle of chopped herbs for extra flavor.
 That’s it.
 I take a couple minutes to plate my food so it looks nice, but I don’t bother with complicated recipes (unless I’m up for it.)